A mesmerizing variation of the popular rainbow skittles experiment. This dissolving science activity uses a variety of colorful candies!

 We love artful science experiments.
 They combine two things we love: art and experimentation!
 This activity is definitely both.

 You’ve probably seen the rainbow Skittles experiment around the web before.
 Maybe you’ve even tried it.
-We decided to include it in RAINBOW WEEK of our Summer Camp for Creative Kids since we’re including a mix of arts and crafts with science experiments and learning experiences.

 The Rainbow Skittles Experiment

 - Arrange your candy

 Begin by arranging the candy around the edge of the plate.
 Make sure to leave a small space between each piece, so they don’t touch each other.
 If you want, you can arrange them in rainbow order: Red, Orange, Yellow, Green, Blue, Violet.

 - Add water

 Carefully pour warm water onto the plate, making sure not to disturb the candies.
 You want the water to be high enough to touch the bottom of the candies but not cover them completely.

 As the water makes contact with the candies, something magical happens!
 The colors from the candies will start to dissolve and spread into the water.